min69u/Reforestation/README.md

-## Why do bears have hairy coats?
-Fur protection.
+## Why did the man put his money in the freezer?
+He wanted cold hard cash!